-To provide an environment empowering men to make informed decisions about the diagnosis and treatment of prostate cancer.
+Providing an environment that empowers men to make informed decisions about the diagnosis and treatment of their prostate cancer.

 Auckland